Imran Khan: Relationship with the military

 US diplomat Theodore Craig, in Pakistan and American Diplomacy, wrote that after the 2018 elections the United States avoided pushing for an "unblemished election" or rejecting "antidemocratic manipulations", saying that challenging "the military's Imran Khan project" would not have changed the government but could have jeopardised prospects for progress in Afghanistan.

 In 2024, The New York Times wrote that Lt.
-Gen. Faiz Hameed, a former ISI chief, was an ally of Khan.
+Gen. Faiz Hameed, a former ISI chief, was an ally of his.
 In 2024, Arab News wrote that Khan was widely believed to have risen to power in 2018 with military backing.
-Arab News said that after Khan's 2022 ouster, Hameed was widely believed to have advised him as PTI openly criticised the army and its senior leadership.
+Arab News said that after his 2022 ouster, Hameed was widely believed to have advised him as PTI openly criticised the army and its senior leadership.
 Since then, Khan has campaigned against the military, blaming it for failing to stop the no-confidence motion that removed him.

-Ashok Swain, Professor of Peace and Conflict Research at Uppsala University, Sweden, wrote that Khan's challenges and accusations against the military are unique in Pakistan's history.
-Swain said Khan became the military's strongest critic, with potential to reform its historically unchecked power.
+Ashok Swain, Professor of Peace and Conflict Research at Uppsala University, Sweden, wrote that his challenges and accusations against the military are unique in Pakistan's history.
+Swain said he became the military's strongest critic, with potential to reform its historically unchecked power.
 His approach has divided allies and the military but, according to Swain, "mobilised a new generation of politically aware Pakistanis, including women and youth who previously shunned politics".

+In a 2025 book, author Dinkar Prakash Srivastava wrote that Khan enjoyed military patronage and "colluded" with it against Prime Minister Nawaz Sharif.
+He wrote that the army "paved the way" for his 2018 election victory by easing out Sharif's government before the end of its term.
+Khan's relations with the military began to deteriorate in 2021 over the appointment of the ISI chief.
+After his ouster in 2022, Khan blamed army chief General Qamar Javed Bajwa and criticised the military leadership, including General Asim Munir and the ISPR.
+Srivastava wrote that if Khan sought to divide the top military leadership, it "backfired spectacularly" as the army "does not tolerate interference" in its internal affairs, and that Khan "found himself accidentally thrust into the role of an anti-establishment hero", despite owing his political career to military patronage.

+In December 2025, Mohammed Hanif wrote that early in his political career, Khan found out that "the road to power in Pakistan always passed through the army headquarters," and they helped him rise by sidelining his opponents.
+After falling out with them, his name and image were suppressed on television, and his access to family and lawyers was restricted.